 A Customized Treatment Plan is Created for You

-Dr. Slutsky will take x-rays, pictures and impressions of your teeth, which Invisalign will use to create a digital 3-D image of them.
+Dr. Slutsky will take x-rays, pictures and use the itero scanner to scan your teeth, which Invisalign will use to create a digital 3-D image of them.
 From these images, Dr. Slutsky will map out a precise treatment plan, including the exact movements of your teeth, and tell you the approximate length of treatment.

 Receive Your Custom Aligners Based On Your Personalized Treatment Plan